 The chart above shows the per capita annualized nominal gross domestic product (GDP) in each US region as of the fourth quarter of 2018 in dollars, the change from five years ago, and the per capita GDP ten years prior.
 Every single region's economy grew both over the past five and past ten years.

 - The difference between the region with the largest per capita GDP, the Northeast, and the region with the smallest, the South, is $16,514.03 (up from $13,977.10 five years ago and up from $10,516.53 ten years ago).
 The Northeast and the South had the largest and smallest per capita GDP respectively five years ago while the West and the Midwest had the largest and smallest per capita GDP respectively ten years ago.

 - The Northeast has 1.28 times the per capita GDP that the South does.
-The ratio of largest per capita GDP to smallest per capita GDP stayed steady at 1.28 from five years ago and down from 1.23 ten years ago.
+The ratio of largest per capita GDP to smallest per capita GDP stayed steady at 1.28 from five years ago and up from 1.23 ten years ago.

 - All four regions saw their per capita GDP rise in current dollars over the past five years.